Garlic Herb Butter Roasted Chicken

 Table of contents

-Another wonderful thing about this recipe is that its perfect for a large family gathering or party.
-If there are leftovers, no need to worry.
-The meat freezes well too.
+This recipe will make you swear off buying the rotisserie version for good.
+It’s so easy, yet so flavorful.
+Imagine that crispy golden skin, juicy meat, and a medley of herbs, butter, lemon, and garlic!
+Another wonderful thing about this recipe is that it’s perfect for a large family gathering or party.
+If there are leftovers, no need to worry, it can be used in soups, casseroles, wraps, salads, or sandwiches.
+The meat freezes well, too.
 Just wrap it in foil or plastic and place it in a freezer-safe container or freezer bag.
 It can be frozen for up to four months.

 Why you will love this recipe

 - This is super juicy and crispy too: With the perfect blend of herbs and butter, this is a chicken dinner nobody gets sick of.
 It can be served in many different ways and is always moist and juicy with crispy skin for the best texture and taste.
-Also, preparing it is easy, so it can be put in the oven in less than 20 minutes.
+Also, it is easy to prepare, so it can be put in the oven in less than 20 minutes.

-- There is no need for rotisserie chickens: Grocery-store rotisserie chickens are convenient and cheap but often dry and wrinkly.
+- There is no need for rotisserie chickens: Grocery-store rotisserie chickens are convenient and cheap, but they are often dry and wrinkly.
 Now, with my recipe, you can make your own in minutes, and it will be much easier than you think.

 - Whole chicken – I get (and highly recommend) an organic free-range chicken, about four to five pounds.
 It should be at room temperature with the neck and giblets removed.

-- Softened unsalted butter – For the inside of the chicken, I use softened, room-temperature butter.
+- Butter – I use melted, unsalted butter on the exterior to get the butter flavor, then add the salt later.
+For the inside of the chicken, I use softened, room-temperature butter.

-- Olive oil – The olive oil is for the pan and for mixing the butter and lemon juice.
-I use extra virgin olive oil for a light, fresh taste.
+- Olive oil – I use extra virgin olive oil for a light, fresh taste.

-- Garlic – Six cloves of minced garlic for seasoning the outside and under the skin.
+- Seasoning – Smoked paprika is my secret ingredient; it adds just a tiny bit of sweet, peppery flavor and a darker color when roasting the chicken.
+Plenty of garlic for seasoning the outside and under the skin.
 One head of garlic is peeled and cut in half to go inside the cavity for a more garlicky taste.
+Salt and pepper.

-- Add the butter: Now, I mix the softened butter with the chopped rosemary, thyme, paprika, lemon zest, and minced garlic before rubbing it all over the chicken and under the skin.
+Add the butter: Now, I mix the softened butter with the chopped rosemary, thyme, paprika, lemon zest, and minced garlic, then rub it all over the chicken and under the skin.

-- Stuff it with herbs: The last thing to do is to stuff the chicken with the garlic head, rosemary sprigs, thyme sprigs, and lemon before tying the legs together.
+Stuff it with herbs: The last step is to stuff the chicken with a garlic head, rosemary sprigs, thyme sprigs, and lemon before tying the legs together.

-- Bake and broil: Last, the chicken goes into the oven for about one hour.
-I baste it after about 30 minutes with pan juices.
-Then, after the juices run clear and the internal temperature is 150 degrees, baste it again and broil it for two minutes for crisping.
+Bake and broil: Last, the chicken goes into the oven for about one hour.
+I baste it with pan juices after about 30 minutes.
+Then, after the juices run clear and the internal temperature reaches 150 degrees, baste it again and broil for 2 minutes to crisp.

 Expert tip